-This is a type of loan product often used for microcredit that allows you to monitor the individual transactions of each individual in a group.
+Solidarity groups, sometimes called hybrid groups, are a type of loan product often used for microcredit.
+It allows you to monitor the individual transactions of each individual in a group.
 So, when you disburse a certain loan amount you will be able to allocate different amounts to each member.

 Different loan accounts with their own unique ID and repayment schedule will be created for a single Solidarity Loan Account as each member will have distinct amounts to repay.

 There are some specific cases where you should consider choosing this method.

 One of the advantages of this method is that knowing how much each member receives prevents risky situations for your organization, in which some members of the group get a much larger percentage of the loan than others, which could increase the risk of default.

 In cases where the group loan is not fully paid, you might also want to allow some members to proceed to the next loan but not the ones who defaulted.
 If your organization follows this policy then the solidarity group method is the best option to consider.

 In order to create a Loan Product targeted to Solidarity Groups, you will first need to make it unavailable to any other kind of client by unchecking Client and Groups in the Product Availability section.

 Implications of writing-off a solidarity group's member

 The member's account will be written off even if the other members are still active and the other members' repayments will still be logged.